RT-Client-REST/RT-Client-REST/README.md

     make install

 Author:
-    Dmitri Tikhonov <dtikhonov@yahoo.com>
+    See CONTRIBUTORS file
-    RT::Client::REST is based on 'rt' command-line utility distributed with RT 3.x written by Abhijit Menon-Sen <ams@wiw.org> and donated to RT project.
+    RT::Client::REST is based on 'rt' command-line utility distributed with RT 3.x

 License:
     This module is licensed under the same terms as perl itself.